Rodney J. Cartasegna

 LIFE magazine award winning photographer

-Hello!
-I’m Rodney, a LIFE Magazine award winning photographer (see below) living in Portland, Oregon.
 My passion is capturing the beauty of creation surrounding us, whether in the natural or urban landscape, a flower, or the face of a child.
-I love doing portraiture and helping people create precious memories of their special celebrations.
-In my individual portraits, capturing the inner character, spirit, and soul (if possible) in the face of my subject is my goal.
+And I love to create precious portraits in time of individuals, young and old, family and groups.
 Please have a look at my portfolios of work.
 It gives me great joy to share what I have been blessed to see and create.

-In addition to my individual Fine Art photographs, I love to incorporate biblical text with my photography, giving honor to The Creator of the heaven and the earth.
+In addition to my portraiture and individual Fine Art photographs, I love to incorporate biblical text with my photographic art, giving honor to The Creator of the heaven and the earth.
 Customers can even participate in creating their own personal inspirational work of art by selecting their favorite image from my portfolio and combining it with their cherished biblical text.
 The font style, layout and optional over-matt are also discussed.

 See samples by clicking here.

-So, whether you want to beautify your home or office with sensitive works of art or individual and group portrait photography, or you’re in need of capturing life’s special events, such as weddings, birthdays, celebrations of life or any other important event, I am available for you.
+So, whether you want to beautify your home or office with sensitive works of art or individual and group portrait photography, I am available for you.

 Please go to the Contact tab on my website so we can discuss your individual needs.
 And thank you for your time to view my portfolio and for considering a work of art to make your own.